 5. Remove the Scoby: Before proceeding, prepare and cool another pot of strong tea for your next batch of kombucha, as outlined above.
 With clean hands, gently lift the scoby out of the kombucha and set it on a clean plate.
 As you do, check it over and remove the bottom layer if the scoby is getting very thick.

 6. Bottle the Finished Kombucha: Measure out your starter tea from this batch of kombucha and set it aside for the next batch.
-Pour the fermented kombucha (straining, if desired) into bottles, along with any juice, herbs, or fruit you may want to use as flavoring.
+Pour the fermented kombucha (straining, if desired) into bottles using the small funnel, along with any juice, herbs, or fruit you may want to use as flavoring.
 Leave about a half inch of head room in each bottle.
 (Alternatively, infuse the kombucha with flavorings for a day or two in another jar covered with cheesecloth, strain, and then bottle.
 This makes a cleaner kombucha without "stuff" in it.)

 7. Carbonate and Refrigerate the Finished Kombucha: Store the bottled kombucha at room-temperature out of direct sunlight and allow 1 to 3 days for the kombucha to carbonate.
 Until you get a feel for how quickly your kombucha carbonates, it's helpful to keep it in plastic bottles; the kombucha is carbonated when the bottles feel rock solid.
 Refrigerate to stop fermentation and carbonation, and then consume your kombucha within a month.